A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Survival framework

 \section{Survival framework}

-To begin, we define some notation that is common in the demography and statistics literature, and is used throughout this paper.
-Mortality is typically estimated as either a rate or probability.
-The under-5 mortality \textit{rate} (U5MR) is the \textit{probability} that a child dies before the age of 5.
-Three common probabilities that are often of demographic interest include: U5MR, the probability of dying before the age of 5 years; IMR, the probability of dying before the age of 1 year; and NMR, the probability of dying in the first month of life.
-Let $X$ be survival time.
-We denote the probability that a child died between the ages of $n$ and $x + n$, given that they survived until at least age $n$, as ${}_xq_n = \Pr(X < x + n \mid X > n)$.
+To begin, we define notation that is common in the demography and statistics literature, and is used throughout this paper.
+Mortality is typically estimated as a risk (probability) that a child dies before a certain age.
+Let $X$ denote the survival time.
+We denote the probability that a child died between the ages of $x$ and $x + n$, given that they survived until at least age $x$, as ${}_nq_x = \Pr(X < x + n \mid X > x)$.
 With age given in months, as we do throughout, we therefore denote U5MR as ${}_{60}q_0$, IMR as ${}_{12}q_0$, and NMR as $_1q_0$.

 We treat mortality as a time-to-event outcome in a survival framework.
 In this framework our estimand of interest is the survival curve $S(x)$, or the probability of surviving to at least age $x$.
-We can directly translate quantities ${}_xq_0$ to a survival curve via $S(x) = 1 - {}_xq_0$, and ${}_xq_n$ can also be computed from conditional probabilities.
+We can directly translate quantities ${}_xq_0$ to a survival curve via $S(x) = 1 - {}_xq_0$, and ${}_nq_x = 1 - S(x + n)/S(x)$.

 An important distinction in demography, that again has a survival analysis flavor, is period versus cohort estimates.
 The age-period-cohort distinction is subtle but well-documented (see \citet{carstensen2007age}, for example).
-Importantly, the subset of data used to estimate cohort and period estimates consequently differs.
+Importantly, the subset of data used to estimate cohort and period estimates differs.
 In Figure \ref{fig:period_vs_cohort}, we illustrate this difference.
-For simplicity, we assume all children are born on January first of a given year.
-We see that the data used to obtain a cohort estimate of U5MR for the cohort born in 2000 consists of only children born in the year 2000.
+For simplicity in this explanation, we assume all children are born on January 1st of a given year.
+We see that the data used to obtain a \textit{cohort estimate} of U5MR for the cohort born in 2000 consists of only children born in the year 2000.
 Note that we will always be five years behind schedule in terms of estimate production because we need to observe the full, first five years of a cohort before calculating cohort U5MR.